jllado/Java-Katas/README.md

 ing with Potter books.
 Your mission is to write a piece of code to calculate the price of any conceivable shopping basket, giving as big a discount as possible.

+Kata: FizzBuzz

+Return “fizz”, “buzz” or “fizzbuzz”.

+For a given natural number greater than zero return:
+- “fizz” if the number is dividable by 3
+- “buzz” if the number is dividable by 5
+- “fizzbuzz” if the number is dividable by 15
+- the same number if no other requirement is fulfilled